-By starting with the Freeletics Bodyweight Coach, you’ve devoted yourself to a rewarding journey – a journey that will lead you to becoming your best version.
-Before attacking your very first workout with our new training system, we want to help make things as clear as possible for you.
+By starting with the Freeletics Coach, you’ve devoted yourself to a rewarding journey – a journey that will lead you to becoming your best version.
+Before attacking your very first workout with our training system, we want to help make things as clear as possible for you.
 So all that’s left for you to worry about is your performance.
-Below you will find a short overview of the different types of workouts that your training plan may contain.
+Below you will find a short overview of the different types of workouts that your Training Journey may contain.

 The classics: Freeletics God workouts